devdogfish/etpzp-sms/README.md

 - Make sure you don't pass in undefined values into the database, you should always convert them to `null` instead
 - Test the app for bugs
 - Consideration: Add links to a the item you just modified/created and display them in the success toast messages, so that the user can easily view more details
+- Maybe later on, make it so that the insert-recipient-modal gets hidden and shown again after creating a new contact from there

 ## Database